 - Dependent care-related transportation costs, including transportation costs to and from the care provider.
-Examples include, but are not limited to, the cost of taxi cab fees and bus fees. - Costs associated with an activity or other fee associated with the care provided to the dependent that is necessary for him or her to participate in the care.
+Examples include, but are not limited to, the cost of taxicab fees and bus fees. - Costs associated with an activity or other fee associated with the care provided to the dependent that is necessary for them to participate in the care.
 Examples include, but are not limited to, the cost of day camp or a field trip.